MeanyLodge/History/docs/Carsten-Lien.md

 #### 1986

 Under the direction of Carsten Lien, internal telephone exchange was upgraded.
-Now a direct dial system connects the lodge, tow hut, cat house and top of the ski hill. [[History-Reports]]
+Now a direct dial system connects the lodge, tow hut, cat house and top of the ski hill. <sup>[hr][]</sup>

+---
+[hr]: History-Reports